 Guan Yin from Buddhist and chinese folklore.
 She's so utterly compassionate that it actually makes her badass.

 This is the defining trope for Jesus.
 The whole "love your enemies" thing is the most obvious.
-The times when we see him angry are the ones where he's railing against assholes—i.e. people who fail to love anyone.
+The times when we see him angry are the ones where he's railing against assholes—i.e. people who fail to love anyone (other then themselves) and lead the people astray with their lies.

 Nurgle of Warhammer and Warhammer 40,000 holds a deep, paternal love for all living things.
 This includes bacteria and parasites.
 Nurgle loves every living thing equally and can't just kill those couple thousand bacteria that live within a sick person.
 That would be Something-cide!